National Geographic Sea Bird Review and Specifications

 As a true expedition cruise ship, National Geographic Sea Bird has specific expedition equipment, including sea kayaks, landing crafts (Zodiacs / large inflatable boats), wet suits, snorkeling gear, underwater camera, bow- and splash cams, hydrophone.
 All Lindblad National Geographic cruises are run by an expedition leader and experts in different fields (historian, naturalist, NatGeo trained photographer), who share their knowledge in interesting, often humorous ways.

 NAT GEO Sea Bird has installed Fleet Xpress - fast Internet connectivity provided by Inmarsat (owner and operator of a global satellite network).
-Fleet Xpress is fully integrated with boat's phone system (PABX) and comm platforms.
+Fleet Xpress is fully integrated with the boat's phone system (PABX) and comm platforms.